ishiland/ishiland.github.io/cmv-widgets/js/gis/plugins/AdvancedDraw/readme.md

 - Add text to map
 - Redo and Undo drawn features
 - Snap to existing features
-- Custom Outline, Fill and Width properties for select geometries.
+- Custom Outline, Fill and Width properties

 ## Configuration
 See the config file for `options`.

-## Credits
+## Acknowledgements
-This widget was *slightly* modified from the codebase found [here](https://github.com/stevenjh/advanced-draw-widget/tree/development).
+This widget was slightly modified from the codebase found [here](https://github.com/stevenjh/advanced-draw-widget/tree/development).